apocas/dockerode/README.md

 # dockerode

-NOT another node.js Docker.io Remote API module.
+Yet another node.js Docker.io Remote API module.

 Why is `dockerode` different from all the Docker node.js module out there: